OctaVive/pbis-open/README.md

 # TO START THE SOFTWARE

-Navigate to the pbis-open folder you cloned.
+In the terminal, navigate to the pbis-open folder you cloned.

 Run: